thegridelectric/gridworks-proactor/README.md

 brew services info mosquitto -v
 ```

-Modify `mosquitto.conf` with the TLS configuration in [example-test-mosquitto.conf](tests/config/example-test-mosquitto.conf),
+Modify `mosquitto.conf` with the TLS configuration in [example-test-mosquitto.conf], fixing up the paths with real
-fixing up the paths with real absolute paths to certificate, key and CA certificate files.
+absolute paths to certificate, key and CA certificate files.
 These paths can be found with:

 ```shell
 gwcert ca info